saddle/saddle.github.com/doc/_sources/quickstart.txt

   // syntactic sugar is provided: scala> s.sliceBy("b" -> "c")

-  // slice is by location, is exclusive by default, and the index doesn't have to be
+  scala> s.sliceBy(* -> "b")

-  // sorted:
+  // where slice is by offset, exclusive by default, and the
-  scala> q.slice(0,2)
+  // index doesn't have to be sorted: scala> q.slice(0,2)
   res8: org.saddle.Series[java.lang.String,Int] =
   [2 x 1]